simeononsecurity/simeononsecurity.ch/content/articles/introduction-to-t9-cipher/index.en.md

 The T9 cipher was developed by Tegic Communications in the late 1990s as a predictive text input technology.
 It was designed to simplify the process of typing on the small numeric keypads of early mobile phones.
 The name "T9" stands for "Text on 9 keys," referring to the nine numeric keys on a phone keypad.

 Tegic Communications, a subsidiary of AOL, released the first version of the T9 software in 1999.
 It quickly gained popularity among mobile phone manufacturers due to its ability to accelerate text input and reduce the number of keypresses required to type a message.
-The T9 software utilized a predictive algorithm to guess the intended word based on the sequence of keypresses.
+The T9 software used a predictive algorithm to guess the intended word based on the sequence of keypresses.

 ## How T9 Cipher Works